sjoertvv/manyTDE/README.md

 ## Useage and acknowledgements
 This repository contains black hole mass estimates from [Mummery, van Velzen et al. 2023](https://ui.adsabs.harvard.edu/abs/2023arXiv230808255M/abstract).
 Please cite this paper if you use these products.

-This repository get priodically updated with new data (either new TDEs or new data of known sources).
+This repository get periodically updated with new data (either new TDEs or new data of known sources).
 When using this data, please cite the discovery papers (ADS keys are included for each source) and also the version number of this repository.

 ## Lightcurves
 For all TDEs we also provide the optical/UV light curves in the `/data/sources/` folder.
 A script to get or plot these data is also provided.